 - How do you feel that Ghosts on the Red Line comes down on the nature of the Visitations, whether they were ghosts or some form of hallucination?

 - Would you try out a Visitation Room in order to communicate with a loved one?

 - What do you take away from The Trail of Money about official corruption in China and Hong Kong?

-- Do you find Chen Qiwei to be a sympathetic character given the experience of his village and his own suffering?
+- Is Chen Qiwei a sympathetic character given the experience of his village and his own suffering?

-- How realistic do you find the Hong Kong settings as described in The Trail of Money?
-Does the story make you more eager to visit this fascinating city?
+- How realistic are the Hong Kong settings as described in The Trail of Money

 - How well developed are the two lead women characters, Erin Haig and Mei-Ling Blair?

 - Do you find believable Harry’s relationship with Mei-Ling given their history and her marriage with his business partner?